Tigran-teq-Tadevosyan/Cluster-Analysis/README.md

 # Cluster-Analysis
+Don't forget to add 'json-simple' in pom.xml as the depencdency for project

 Before running program import the open source physics library into project

 To create an import file call randomDataGenerator.js script